Reionization and Galaxy Formation in Warm Dark Matter Cosmologies: Acknowledgments

 \section{Acknowledgments}

-PD acknowledges the support of the Addison Wheeler Fellowship awarded by the Institute of Advanced Studies at Durham University and of the European Research Council.
+PD acknowledges support from the European Commission's CO-FUND Rosalind Franklin program.
 VB acknowledges support from NSF grant AST-1413501.
-The authors thank A. Taylor, M. Viel for helpful discussions and A. Mazumdar for help with understanding the particle physics behind WDM.
+FP acknowledges the SAO Chandra grant AR6-17017B and NASA-ADAP grant MA160009.
+PD and TRC thank the Sexten Centre for Astrophysics for their hospitality, where a part of this work was carried out.
+The authors thank A. Taylor, M. Viel for helpful discussions and A. Mazumdar for help with understanding the particle physics aspect of WDM.